ChatPlug/ChatPlug/README.md

 </p>

 # facegram
-FacegramBridge is and simple and extensible Facebook-Telegram bridge
+FacegramBridge is and simple and extensible Facebook - Telegram bridge

 # Requirements
 To use this you will need: